Malay race: Philippines

-In the Philippines, many Filipinos consider the term "Malay" to refer to the indigenous population of the country as well as the indigenous populations of neighboring Indonesia, Malaysia, Singapore, and Brunei.
+In the Philippines, many Filipinos consider the term "Malay" to refer to the indigenous Austronesian population of the country as well as the indigenous Austronesian populations of neighboring Indonesia, Malaysia, Singapore, and Brunei.
 This misconception is due in part to American anthropologist H. Otley Beyer, who had proposed that Filipinos were actually Malays who migrated north from what are now Indonesia and Malaysia.
 This idea was in turn propagated by Filipino historians and is still taught in many schools.
 However, the prevalent consensus among contemporary anthropologists, archaeologists, and linguists actually proposes the reverse; namely that ancestors of the Austronesian peoples of the Sunda Islands, Madagascar, and Oceania had originally migrated south from the Philippines during the prehistoric period from an origin in Taiwan.

 Although Beyer's theory is now completely rejected by modern anthropologists, the misconception remains and most Filipinos still conflate Malay with Austronesian identity, almost always equating the two.
 Common usage of term "Malay" does not just refer to the ethnic Malays of other Southeast Asian countries.
 The academic term "Austronesian" remains unfamiliar to most Filipinos.